Affine Springer Fibers and Generalized Haiman Ideals: Introduction

 \begin{thm} For $n=3$ and $\gamma$ as in $\ref{gamma def}$,

 and \end{thm}

-We are optimistic that the proof of Theorem \ref{thm: intro HHH} can be generalized to arbitrary $n$, and one may actually be able to find a recursion for $\HHH^{a=0}(L_{\gamma})$ for any $n$, which could tell us more about what $H_*(\Sp_{\gamma})$ looks like beyond $n=3$.
+We are optimistic that the proof of Theorem \ref{thm: intro HHH} can be generalized to larger $n$, and one may actually be able to find an explicit recursion to compute $\HHH^{a=0}(L_{\gamma})$ for any $n$, which would tell us more about the structure of $H_*(\Sp_{\gamma})$ beyond $n=3$.